-A domain, often known as a URL or site address, is what helps users find your website while browsing the Internet.
-If you think of your website as a house, then a domain is the house's address.
+A domain, often known as a URL or site address, is what helps users find your website while browsing the internet.
+If you think of your website as a house, then a domain is like the address of the house.

 There are numerous ways you can use a domain for your website.
 If you already have a Square account and have Square Online set up, learn more details below.